Executive Compensation at the International Fellowship of Christians and Jews

 - $ 183,535: Christine Allen, Major Gift Officer

 - $ 176,151: Kristin Henning, Director of Financial Operations

 - $ 169,346: Katherine Rovani, Director of Operations

 - $ 154,541: James Ray, Director of Estate Planning

 The former President, CEO and Founder of the IFCJ, Yechiel Eckstein passed away in Feb 2019.
 Upon his death, a non-qualified deferred compensation plan vested which pays his beneficiary the present value of $2,949,100, who may be his second wife (of 12 years): Joelle Medina.
 Payments are made monthly and include taxes for 10 years.
 Mr. Eckstein received the following compensation in previous years:

 - 2015: $918,987

-Yael Eckstein – Farkas appears to be related to Yechiel Eckstein.
+Yael Eckstein – Farkas appears to be related (a daughter) to Yechiel Eckstein.
 In addition, it is important to note that in Schedule L, Part IV, Business Transactions with Interested Persons, Yael Eckstein – Farkas, a business transaction of $521,179 was noted for salary, benefits and other.
 No other details were provided.
 In addition, a transaction with Talia Eckstein – Pollack, who also appears to be related to Yael Eckstein, in the amount of $111,594 for salary, benefits, and other was reported.
 And, finally, a $14,833 business transaction for salary, benefits, and other with Amichai Farkas was reported.

 IFCJ paid for companion travel, which appears to be a $6,000 travel benefit paid to Yael Eckstein – Farkas.
 This benefit was grossed up.